dmarticus/dmarticus.github.io/_posts/2020-05-31-development-setup-for-my-new-mac.md

 layout: post
 ---

-# macOS Catalina 10.15.4: Development Setup for my New Mac
+# macOS Catalina 10.15.4: Development Setup for my new Mac

 I bought a new personal laptop recently and I'm starting a new job soon, which means that I'm going to have a few new Mac laptops to set up in the near future.
 So, I figured it would be prudent to write my new Mac setup steps before I get the new computers and publish these steps somewhere so that I can easily get up and running with my new machine.
 My configurations isn't too crazy, but it is custom, and I think I have enough 3rd-party development and productivity tools installed that it's worth covering all of the bases.
 On a final note, I'm primarily a backend/distributed-systems/data engineer, my needs mostly revolve around Scala, Go, Python, and command-line tools.